State of Illinois v. Alice Wynekoop: Wynekoop repudiates her admission

-Wynekoop was indicted on November 30 after testifying before the Grand Jury that she had not been in any way compelled to make the statement on the previous Friday about Rheta being killed by an overdose of chloroform and then shot.
+Wynekoop was indicted on November 30 after testifying before the grand jury that she had not been in any way compelled to make the statement on the previous Friday about Rheta's having being killed by an overdose of chloroform and then shot.
 Before the verdict was in, however, Wynekoop was repudiating the confession and stating that the intruder story was most likely.
 Her attorney said that Wynekoop had made the admission after 70 hours of sleep deprivation and "in response to clever suggestions by police, prosecutors, and alienists to have her admit something."
-In response, the State's Attorney, Charles S. Dougherty, stated, "Such tactics have become proverbial with the Wynekoops.
+In response the State's Attorney, Charles S. Dougherty, stated, "Such tactics have become proverbial with the Wynekoops.
 First we had Earle offering us an ironclad alibi, then repudiating that alibi and confessing that he killed Rheta, and finally admitting his confession was a hoax and his alibi the truth."
 He concluded, "The Wynekoop mentalities all seem to run in the same pattern."

 Wynekoop stated that her love for her family was "not complex.
-It is strangely simple."
-She added, "The Wynekoop family is not nearly as strange as a good many other families."
-Earle was no longer considered a person of interest and would be released on December 11 when the State of Illinois chose not to prosecute.
+It is strangely simple," adding, "The Wynekoop family is not nearly as strange as a good many other families."
+Earle, no longer considered a person of interest, was released on December 11 when the State of Illinois chose not to prosecute.
 He stated that he would give his life to a "personal investigation 'outside the household,'" saying that he could clear his mother's name.
-Rumors of a plea of insanity were rejected by the defense saying, Wynekoop "would not taint her family with the blemish of insanity."
+Rumors of an insanity plea were rejected by the defense, insisting that Wynekoop "would not taint her family with the blemish of insanity."